-For many people, the potential of their home—in addition to its location or price—is one of the reasons they purchased it.
-Whether it’s the potential to expand the kitchen or build a covered patio, home-buyers rarely look at a home and see it as perfect or complete.
+For many homeowners, the potential of their home—in addition to its location or price—is one of the reasons they purchased it.
+Whether it’s the dream to expand the kitchen or build a covered patio, home-buyers rarely look at a home and see it as perfect or complete.
 There’s just always potential for something more.
 But what about the potential for their homes to save them money in the long run?
-If I were to go through the home-buying process again, I know I’d definitely be interested in that.
-And that’s why the Sun Number partnership with Zillow is so exciting.
-If you’re currently searching for a new home, allow me to live vicariously through you and talk about this new addition to Zillow’s home listings—the Sun Number score.
+Solar panels can be a great addition to your current (or future) home.

 Jump to content:

 A Sun Number score is a rating from 1-100 that shows you, the homeowner or home-buyer, the potential for solar capabilities.
 The closer the score is to 100, the better suited your home is to have solar technology installed.
 If you’ve been considering the benefits of solar energy—or if you didn’t even know it was available to you—look for the Sun Number on Zillow listings.
 The Sun Numbers score takes several things into account:

 - The area of the roof that can support solar panels

 - The pitch, or slope, of your roof

 - How much direct sunlight the roof receives—measuring the amount of solar radiation for every square meter of your roof.

 - Whether or not there are any obstructions such as tall trees or other buildings prohibiting sunlight from reaching the solar panels.